 Today, there are mobile apps to help you avoid many of these road hazards like low overpasses, or bridges with weight limits.
 RV LIFE offers a whole suite of mobile apps that make RVing easier, more fun, and safer.

-- Campground Reviews helps you find great places to camp.
+- RV LIFE Campgrounds helps you find great places to camp.

 - The RV LIFE App With RV-Safe GPS is the crown jewel of these apps.
 You can put the dimensions of your RV into the app and it will help you find roads to any destination that are safe for your RV’s unique dimensions.

 RV-safe GPS was not available when we first started on our RV adventure, so we never knew what we might encounter in new places.
 But now we never go anywhere in our RV without first checking the road ahead in the RV LIFE App.

 These tools are extremely helpful, but you still need to be mindful of your RV’s dimensions.
 The RV-safe GPS will not include information about low limbs or gas station canopies.
 These apps are tools to help you, but ultimately, you’re the driver and you need to see the hazards and drive accordingly.

 2. Know where your controls are and what they do

 Again, this may seem obvious, but when you’re driving a Class A motorhome, even if you have a lot of experience driving a big rig, you need your focus to be on the road ahead and the traffic around you.
 You shouldn’t be searching around for how to turn on your back-up camera or adjust the air flow that keeps your windshield clear.